XRPLF/xrpl.js/packages/ripple-binary-codec/src/enums/README.md

 ```
 const { XrplDefinitions } = require('../dist/coretypes')

-// coreTypes is the default list of serialized Types that are defined in xrpl.js
-const { coreTypes } = require('../dist/types')

 // newDefinitionsJson is where you can import your custom defined definitions.json file
 const newDefinitionsJson = require('./fixtures/new-definitions.json')